 "Everything you always wanted to know about Energy but forgot where you put it".

 Design professionals are deluged with energy information from all quarters.
-The Sourcebook will collect, sort, edit, condense and deliver it directly to subscribers, for only \$40.00 for the second year (the volume and supplements). - The most comprehensive collection of information representing the "state of the art" in energy-conscious design - Over 226 pages from nearly 40 sources - Quarterly supplements, with the first scheduled for January, 1982 - Fast and easy filing and retrieval of information through a numerical indexing system Enclose check/money order for \$40.00, plus \$1.55 for postage.
+The Sourcebook will collect, sort, edit, condense and deliver it directly to subscribers, for only \$40.00 for the second year (the volume and supplements).
+The most comprehensive collection of information representing the "state of the art" in energy-conscious design - Over 226 pages from nearly 40 sourcesQuarterly supplements, with the first scheduled for January, 1982 Fast and easy filing and retrieval of information through a numerical indexing system Enclose check/money order for \$40.00, plus \$1.55 for postage.

-Name -
+Name

-Firm The second second
+Firm 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1

-Address
+Address 227.0

 City State Zip

 Total

 Please charge to my VISA / MC #

 Expiration date

-Mail to: MSAIA Energy Sourcebook, 3 55403.
+Mail to: MSAIA Energy Sourcebook 3 nue Minneapolis MN

+55403.
 Allow 3-4 weeks for delivery.
-14 Clifton Ave nue, Minneapolis, MN J

 The MSAIA Energy Sourcebook is made possible through a grant from the Minnesota Energy Agency.

 Casting new, stylish shapes and designs in buildings for demanding architects and builders are challenges Gage Brothers approach with solid engineering knowledge and experience.
 We're in the architectural concrete precasting business and have been in it for over 30 years.
 A well trained staff of engineers and precast specialists utilize the latest precasting manufacturing techniques for quality building components.
-Major building projects throughout the midwest are incorporating Gage custom designed precast concrete building components for lasting strength and beauty.
-Buildings of every shape, size, color and design.
+Major building projects throughout the midwest are incorporating Gage custom designed precast concrete building components for lasting strength and beauty Buildings of every shape, size, color and design.
 Buildings of every function from complex skyscrapers to hospitals and corporate office buildings.
 Gage architectural precast components provide speed and flexibility in all methods of building.
 Components go up quickly saving valuable time and labor costs.
 And no matter what your superstructure, steel or poured concrete, Gage engineers will create an application to easily accommodate your building design.
 Gage precast components even stand on their own in selected designs and uses.

 We work closely with architects and builders to produce a finished product that is the exact color and texture specified for the project.
 And just because we're located in Sioux Falls, South Dakota doesn't hold us down.
 We're on the move.
 Capable of delivering precast components anywhere in the midwest.
 Whether it's a 52-story office complex in Minneapolis, a 28-story hotel in Denver, a computer center in Tulsa or a department store in Minot; we deliver on time.
 Other samples of area projects include: Control Data, Minneapolis; Citibank of S.D., Sioux Falls; Metropolitan Sports Center, Bloomington; Fairmont Hotel, Denver; American Airlines Computer Center, Tulsa; Target Stores, Minot, Sioux Falls, Sioux City, Rapid City; the Radisson South Hotel, Bloomington.
-For complete information on how Gage Brothers can sion on your next building project, contact: Al Gage, 605-336-1180.
+For complete information on how Gage Brothers can cast a new dimension on your next building project, contact: Al Gage, 605-336-1180.